ITRS-Group/cordial/tools/geneos/docs/geneos_deploy.md

   -V, --version VERSION               Use this VERSION
-                                      Doesn't work for EL8 archives. (default "latest") -L, --local                         Install from local archives only -A, --archive string                File or directory to search for local release archives -O, --override [TYPE:]VERSION       Override the [TYPE:]VERSION for archive files with non-standard names
+                                      Doesn't work for EL8 archives. (default "latest") -L, --local                         Install from local archives only -A, --archive string                URL or file path to use or a directory to search for local release archives -O, --override [TYPE:]VERSION       Override the [TYPE:]VERSION for archive files with non-standard names
       --nexus                         Download from nexus.itrsgroup.com